Cessation and review of protection status

 If a refugee falls under Article 1C(5) or 1C(6), the authorities have to check whether the change in circumstances in connection with which the refugee has been recognised is sufficiently significant and of a non-temporary nature.
 During the 5-year period of temporary residence granted to recognised refugees, the Immigration Office can ask the CGRS to cease refugee status on the basis of actions that fall under Article 1C of the Refugee Convention.[1]
 The CGRS can also decide this ex officio.
 There is no time limit in this situation.
 The possibility of cessation of the refugee status was included in the Aliens Act after a legislative amendment in 2016.[2]
 In its decision to end the residence title following a cessation decision, the Aliens Act requires the authorities to take the level of integration in society into account.[3]

-Regarding the cessation of the subsidiary protection, it is regulated in Article 55/5 of the Aliens Act and applies to situations where the circumstances – on which subsidiary protection was based – cease to exist or have changed in such a way that protection is no longer needed.
+The cessation of the subsidiary protection is regulated in Article 55/5 of the Aliens Act and applies to situations where the circumstances – on which subsidiary protection was based – cease to exist or have changed in such a way that protection is no longer needed.
 As ruled by the CALL, the authorities have to check whether the change in circumstances is “sufficiently significant” and of a “non-temporary” nature – otherwise the decision of the CGRS will be declared void.
 [8]

 The CGRS always informs the beneficiary of the reasons for reinvestigating the granting of the status but will not necessarily hear the refugee or beneficiary of subsidiary protection during the procedure.
-The CGRS does however have the possibility to ask the person concerned to formulate his or her arguments to retain the status in writing or orally.[13]
+The CGRS does however have the possibility to ask the person concerned to formulate their arguments to retain the status in writing or orally.[13]

 A 2016 amendment changed the wording of the Aliens Act, thereby allowing the Immigration Office to end the right to residence of a person whose protection status is ceased.
 The Aliens Act requires that when the protection status is ceased on the grounds of Article 55/3 or 55/5 Aliens Act, the authorities take the level of integration in society into account.[14]
 Furthermore, in the event of a cessation on the aforementioned grounds, the Immigration Office has to assess the proportionality of an expulsion measure.
 This requires the Immigration Office to take the duration of residence in Belgium, the existence of family, cultural and social ties with the country of origin and the nature and stability of the family into account.